mchlol/wordsearch/readme.md

 It should look something like this:
 ![bones](./screenshots/boneswithwords.png)

-*I took a slightly shorter way and went through the DOM in devtools to add the letters, then copy & pasted that code into my html file.
+*I realised this part was going to take something more complicated that I haven't worked with yet - matrices.
+So, I took a slightly shorter way and went through the DOM in devtools to add the letters, then copy & pasted that code into my html file.
 Not short exactly, but short enough to give me something to work with.*

+## The Canvas

+I took the canvas code I worked with on [SuperDraw]() and tried to repurpose it to draw on the grid to find the words.
+It...did not work.
+Making the canvas the same size and position as the grid meant the mouse position was all wrong.
+[I'll come back to this later.](https://stackoverflow.com/questions/17130395/real-mouse-position-in-canvas)
+Just to get something working, I left the canvas as 100% of the window `innerHeight` and `innerWidth` and adjusted the position so that the 'pen' would actually draw on the grid.
+I found this [answer on StackOverflow](https://stackoverflow.com/questions/25058135/overlay-canvas-on-a-div-with-css) - basically the canvas needs these these properties: `position: absolute`, `overflow: hidden` and `display: block`.
+The other issue is getting the pen to be transparent.
+While the pen uses rgba continuous drawing overwrites the transparency.
+I suspect this will need to be done with `fillStyle` instead of `strokeStyle`.

+I also added a background image and a bit more styling, yada yada yada.

+### Next up:

+- Creating the function that will place the words in the grid and populate the rest of the cells with random letters
+- Setting the canvas directly over the grid
+- Fixing the transparent pen!